ikskuh/DasOS/documentation/supervm.md

 ALU operations.
 The ALU operation is selected by the `cmdinfo`.

+If an ALU operation takes two operands, the right hand side is defined by `input0`, the left hand side is defined by `input1`.
+This allows a configuration such that the right hand side operand is taken by the argument of the instruction instead of beeing popped from the stack.

 | cmdinfo | Operation                   |
 |---------|-----------------------------|
 |       0 | Addition                    |